 Viewing and Managing Computers

-Remote computers are viewed and managed from the Computers page of Site Manager, under the Site Configuration heading on the left hand side column.
+Remote computers are viewed and managed from the 'Computers' page of Site Manager, under the 'Backups' heading on the left-hand side column.
 This page displays a list of all managed computers:

 - Add - Adds new computers to Site Manager.
 See the section later on this page for details.